glli01/todo/README.md

-# **Todolist**
+# 📚 **todooos**
-## **By:** George Li (glli01)
+**By:** George Li (glli01)
-## **Last Updated:** 7/15/2021
+**Last Updated:** 8/2/2021

-## **Project Description:**
+##📃 **Project Description:**
-This project uses the MERN stack and was created to teach my friends the basics of programming.
+Todooos is a todolist project that uses the MERN stack.
+Originally it was created to teach a couple friends the basics of the MERN stack, starting from the react frontend, to the node/express API, and eventually to connection with mongoDB and user management.
+Over time it has turned into a more involved project which is tailored for personal use.
+It currently includes features such as user management (with bcryptjs and auth on server side, and jwt tokens for authorization), time management (with tasks set for date and times and a timer for pomodoro cycles), categorization of lists through colors, the completion and archiving of tasks.

+Future features include: a more involved calendar (currently only today's tasks show), along with drag to reorder and focus tasks (that track time spent on them).

+All of it is designed and coded by George Li.

+### ✴️ Libraries:
-Specifically, the dependencies we use include Mongo, express, react, node, axios, dotenv, concurrently, react-router-dom, mongoose, and perhaps in the future redux.
+Some of the libraries that it uses are: Mongo, express, react, Node, axios, redux, react-router-dom, react-colorful, react-date-picker.
-The todolist is pretty generic.
-It includes a timer and what you would expect of a todolist.
-I added the capability to create different lists and am planning to add the ability to have multiple users (hashed through bcrypt).